 VR & Video

-As more and more web content becomes focused on video and streaming, Amazon wants to make sure it’s getting a piece of the pie.
-To secure their future as a platform for video entertainment, Amazon released a robust suite of video and VR tools for the AWS platform.
+As more and more web content becomes focused on video and streaming, Amazon wants to make sure it's getting a piece of the pie.
+To secure its future as a platform for video entertainment, Amazon released a robust suite of video and VR tools for the AWS platform.

 Amazon Sumerian is an interesting product, for Amazon.
 It's a virtual reality tool, but decidedly not for game development.
 Instead, the platform is geared towards a more professional setting.
 Sumerian is a "turnkey" VR solution, with a drag-and-drop editor that seems to be easy enough for non-developers to use.
 With Sumerian, Amazon is getting ahead of the curve on the software side of VR to make it easier to start using the technology in the workplace.